CHPR5501 Advanced Reaction Engineering and Catalysts

 - Students are able to (1) construct literature reviews for different audiences; (2) critically assess and summarise relevant scientific literature; (3) source information from other scientific fields; (4) develop strategies for dealing with open-ended problems; (5) review Reactor Design and non-ideal flow characterisation with tracers and residence time distributions; (6) describe and model Fluidised Bed Reactors and understand their typical applications; (7) describe and model Bioreactors and understand their typical applications; (8) identify the different forms of corrosion on a chemical process plant and available mitigation strategies; and (9) characterise catalysts and predict their deactivation.

-- Typically this unit is assessed in the following ways: (1) assignments; (2) mid-semester test; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) assignments; (2) mid-semester test; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.